Jaybit0/QML/readme.md

 ![](imgs/io_mapping2.svg)

-When comparing the circuit to the previous one, we can see that the `oracle lane` is only controlled by the second `target lane`.
+When comparing the circuit to the previous one, we can see that the `oracle lane` is only controlled by the second `model lane`.

 ### Batch training